Artoria2e5/svg-emoticons/Simple/README.md

 ---------

 These files share a base curve, found at `cat-basic.svg`.
-The eye position and the big curve has been changed for better overall results.
-The closest-to-original one, though, is available as [commit d8d9353](http://git.io/NjKPRg).
+The eye position and the big curve has been changed for better overall results. `cat-accurate.svg` is a nice curve with reflects the old basic cat.

 And there is actually something to say about `cat-ignorant.svg`.
 This file, actually the one I first traced, doesn't share a lot of nodes/curves with the basic one.